Asquera/vagrant-tomcat-box/README.md

 ## Java-Installation

-Since oracle requires to accept the java TOS, you need to download the jre and place it in `modules/java/files/rpms`.
+Since oracle requires to accept the java TOS, you need to download the jre from http://www.oracle.com/technetwork/java/javase/downloads/index.html  and place it in `modules/java/files/rpms`.

 ## Box-Setup